dansmithphysics/greenland_attenuation_measurement/README.md

 Converts the bulk attenuation into an attenuation as function of depth via the process described in the paper in the section named **Discussion and Summary** and in Eq.
 8. Creates Fig. 8 from the paper, the attenuation vs. depth at 150 and 330 MHz.

+### analysis_funcs.py

+Collection of functions used in more than one analysis script.